Dermatologist-Approved Skincare: The Best Drugstore Products You Can Buy Today

 Pro Tip

-Walmart sells a generic version of Cetaphil Moisturizing Cream under its brand, Equate.
-I’ve had reports from several readers who insist it’s “just like the real thing,” but for a lot less.
+Walmart sells a generic version of Cetaphil Moisturizing Cream under its Equate brand.
+Several readers swear it’s “just like the real thing” but for a lot less.
+Worth a try if you’re looking to save.

-Johnson’s Tear-Free Baby Shampoo is an excellent choice for removing eye makeup.
+Johnson’s Tear-Free Baby Shampoo is an excellent choice for removing eye makeup and certainly qualifies as an affordable skincare product.
 My ophthalmologist recommends this baby shampoo for his patients who wear contact lenses because it effectively removes protein build-up that often troubles lens wearers.
-It is free of parabens, phthalates, sulfates, and dyes.
-My ophthamologist adivses me to use this full strength, but be sure to rinse thoroughly.

 Instead of purchasing a name-brand astringent for your skincare regimen, consider using witch hazel, a natural remedy that skin professionals have recommended for decades.
 Witch hazel, as a natural astringent, can effectively remove excess oil from the skin and reduce pore size.